-If an order is made for an external search of a person in need of protection (i.e. who is under 17 or whose physical or mental condition makes them incapable of managing their own affairs (s 4(20)), their legal Someone who is legally responsible for taking care of another person or their property., or a specified person capable of representing the detainee’s interests, must be present and the external search must be acceptable to this person (s 219R(5), (6)).
+If an order is made for an external search of a person in need of protection (i.e. who is under 17 or whose physical or mental condition makes them incapable of managing their own affairs (s 4(20)), their legal guardian, or a specified person capable of representing the detainee’s interests, must be present and the external search must be acceptable to this person (s 219R(5), (6)).

 The external search must be carried out by a police or customs officer of the same sex as the detainee (s 219R(10), (11)).
 An external search may be conducted using equipment; a videotape record may be made of the external search